Kc2693/BYOB/README.md

 #### PATCH `api/v1/muscle-groups/:id`
  * REQUIRED to put id of muscle-group-to-patch in request URL
- * If successful, response will give you back a message telling you that the muscle group was updated.
+ * If successful, response will give back a message telling you that the muscle group was updated.

 Example response:
 ```